 So if an artist had a production toy, or did customs, or took part in a show … fair enough.
 But any screenprint?
 Sorry if I offended anyone in here (at least Itsa's reply made me sound like a jerk) … it's not about the name, I'm missing the link on some of the added items!

-I'm open to find out more about fresh talent and artists I've never heard off, no matter if toy people or something totally different! over 11 years ago
+I'm open to find out more about fresh talent and artists I've never heard off, no matter if toy people or something totally different! about 12 years ago

 Promote your new release, event & more to 29,000+ people each month.